-The SBA does not directly lend money to business owners.
+How it works: The SBA does not directly lend money to business owners.
 Instead, small business owners secure an SBA loan through an authorized SBA lender (such as a bank), and the SBA provides the bank a guarantee for a portion of the loan; thereby mitigating some of the risk and incentivizing financial institutions to lend money to small businesses.

-- Typically offer more attractive payment terms and interest rates than other types of loans - Lower down payments - Funding available from \$5,000 to \$5 million (only non-profits can offer microloans under \$50,000) - Typical loan terms of 7-10 years, up to 25 years available if the project involves real estate (this is generally longer than conventional loans) - No prepayment penalty on loans with a term less than 15 years
+- Typically offer more attractive payment terms and interest rates than other types of loans - Lower down payments - Funding available from \$5,000 to \$5 million (only non-profits can offer microloans under \$50,000) - Typical loan terms of 7-10 years, up to 25 years available if the project involves real estate (this is generally longer than conventional loans) - No prepayment penalty

-- Complex and lengthy application process requiring significant documentation - Cash injection of 20% typically required (Note: ROBS/401(k) rollover funding can be used to satisfy this requirement) - Stringent monitoring of the use of loan proceeds - Strict acceptance criteria based on the 5 "C's": - √ Character: Past payment history, no criminal record - ✓ Cash flow: Business must have sufficient cash flow to cover debt service - ✓ Credit: FICO score - ✓ Collateral: Assets available to secure the debt should you default on the loan - ✓ Conditions: Economic environment
+- Complex and lengthy application process requiring significant documentation - Collateral of 10%-30% typically required (Note: ROBS/401(k) rollover funding can be used to satisfy this requirement) - Stringent use terms - Strict acceptance criteria based on the 5 "C's": - ✔ Character: Past payment history, no criminal record - V Cash flow: Business must have sufficient cash flow to cover debt service - ✔ Credit: FICO score - ${f v}$ Collateral: Assets available to secure the debt should you default on the loan - v Conditions: Economic environment